-It was with regret that we heard of the death of Lou Kempton on December 22, 1951.
-Lou, Master Electrician in Plant Maintenance, was well-liked throughout the plant, and his loss will be felt by all.
-The collection taken up among the employees was gratefully received by Mrs. Kempton.
+It was with regret that we heard of the death of Lou Manageton on December 22.
+1961.
+Lou, Master Blectrichan. tion Physica Machinelianica, was weil-lised throughout piness, and his uses will be full by all the collection taken tops assessed that amplication was goundally sensived by Mos.
+Marin phone.